seborama/fuego/README.md

 _Making Go come._

-This is a research project.
+This is a research project which I hope will prove useful!

 ## Install